jonathaneunice/iterm2-tab-set/README.md

     tabset --color <colorspec>

-where <colorspec> is the name or specificatoin a color, will set the tab header to that color.
+where <colorspec> names or defines acolor, will set the tab header to that color.
 By default `tabset` knows all the CSS color names, and how to interpret CSS-style `rgb()` and hex
 (e.g. `#663399`) color definitions.
 You can add